BibliothekTHWildau/http-sip2/README.md

 It is possible to add a middleware in order to bundle certain sip2 requests in order to build complex responses e.g. return a patron account including all items.

-An example called unidos is included but commented out in server.js.
-To enable it simply remove the comments
+An example called unidos is included and triggered via config.js.
+To enable it set `unidos : true`